 It was a really fun and refreshing way to spend the afternoon.
 I can’t say I saw many lions or leopards but I guess it wasn’t that kind of safari…

 This was a surprise highlight of my time in Zanzibar.
 I asked to do both Stone Town and the Spice Tour in one day as my experiences of Spice Tours hadn’t been great.

 I was also lucky enough to be caught in a rain storm, which only added to the experience.

 A place seeped in a mixed history of slavery and spices.
 There is plenty to keep you entertained for a full day, even if it is just wandering the back streets stopping in little souvenir shops and local cafes.

 You will get stopped by officials if being shown around by a random local, who are legally not allowed to give tours.
 Be warned people don’t like you taking their photo, so just take photos of the food and even then it is important to ask and check they are ok with it.

 I would have liked a bit more time in Stone Town to really soak up the town, but as mentioned before I squished two things into one day, so don’t try and do too much and give yourself plenty of time to explore.

-It is like swimming in bath water and lying on… well really smooth sand, while the hot sun shines down and you watch a few cows wander past your head or local kids splash around beside you.
+It is like swimming in bath water and lying on… well really smooth sand, while the hot sun shines down and you watch a few cows wander past your head or local kids splash around or play football beside you.

-To top of my days of relaxation I was treated to not one but two blissful massages in the hotel’s spa.
+To top of my days of relaxation I was treated to not one, but two blissful massages in the hotel’s spa.

 Make sure you find at least one day, though I suggest more, to do nothing but sip cocktails, swim in the ocean, lay on the beach and eat fresh fruit and Tanzanian treats.